plhsystems/stargate-mainboard-esp32/firmware/doc/readme.md

    - Should be able to calibrate itself automatically (tick count per rotation, speed etc. )
 - Should be easy to configure
    - Easily import or export a configuration (json file)
-- Should have a mode to test all sensors, motors, light etc.. without restriction for debugging purpose.
-- Debug console, accessible from TCP/IP or UART.

 # Wish objectives

+These one are secondary, at least not mandatory but could be fun to have.

 - Support automatic OTA check and download.
 Including all assets (audio/web/etc..)
 - Have a failsafe mode? (factory reset)
 - Nice looking page to dial or get the current gate status
+- REST API (HTTP/MQTT?)

+# Debug & diagnostic mode

+- Should have the ability to do hardware diagnostic, as much as the software allows it.
+Example : ensure all i2c devices respond.
+- Should have a mode to test all sensors, motors, light etc.. without restriction for debugging purpose.
+- Debug console, accessible from TCP/IP or UART.